 The other mask series, in which Wearing poses as famous photographers or artists from the past, has more of an homage feeling to them.
-The technique used is probably the same or very similar to the one employed for the family portraits series, and one could equally conclude that Wearing is trying to step into the shoes of these other famous artists when recreating (original) or re-interpreting (likely original inspiration) those moments.
+The technique used is probably the same or very similar to the one employed for the family portraits, and one could equally conclude that Wearing is trying to step into the shoes of these other famous artists when recreating (original) or re-interpreting (likely original inspiration) those moments.
 However, the significance of these cannot be the same as that of the family series because Wearing has a different connection to these people, a connection which is not only second-hand (some of these artists died before she was born, and consequently there is no chance she could have met them in person), but also limited to a particular sphere of her life (ie the professional or artistic sphere).
-Although the hierarchical relationship in here seems to be one directional in principle (ie Wearing admires and /or was inspired by these people, she does not seem to suggest, by impersonating them, that she considers herself their equal), at some point the portraits in this series feel like a collaboration of sorts, like if Wearing was taking over from where these artists left off.
+Although the hierarchical relationship in here seems to be one directional in principle (ie Wearing admires and / or was inspired by these people, she does not seem to suggest, by impersonating them, that she considers herself their equal), at some point the portraits in this series feel like a collaboration of sorts, like if Wearing was taking up from where these artists left off.
 In addition to re-creations in which Wearing adds her own distinguishing touches (like in the previously referenced Cahun portrait – link – where she added a mask of her face), some of the straight reproductions are done slightly differently.
 For instance, the Mapplethorpe self-portrait includes more depth and definition around the facial expressions than the original.
 It is also illuminated differently, with more light coming from the left hand side as evidenced by the specular highlights in the walking stick being held by Wearing (the two images can be compared side by side here – the first image is Wearing’s reinterpretation, while the second one is the original by Mapplethorpe – one can use the left and right keys in a computer to toggle between the two and discover the subtle differences, as both images are shown at the same scale).
-The complication with this interpretation is the Wearing is not only looking at self-portraits made by the artist she is paying homage to, but actually some of the images that served as inspiration were taken by third parties.
+The complication with this interpretation is that Wearing is not only looking at self-portraits made by the artist she is paying homage to, but actually some of the images that served as inspiration were taken by third parties.
 For instance, I believe that her Warhol in Drag portrait primarily comes from the series of images made by Richard Avedon of Warhol shortly after his attempted assassination in the late 60s (see for instance here).
 If we were to look into the series more in-depth, I wonder if Wearing is exploring issues of sexuality and feminism through some of these shots: Cahun was famous for posing or masquerading as a men in many of her photographs, whereas Warhol assassination attempt was undertaken by a feminist activist whom he seems to have treated dismissively.
 Mapplethorpe’s sexuality, which seems to have been ambiguous at some point, played an important part in his work.

 (1) Maureen Paley | Gillian Wearing.
 2018.
 Maureen Paley | Gillian Wearing.
 [ONLINE] Available at: https://www.maureenpaley.com/artists/gillian-wearing?image=1.
 [Accessed 27 January 2018].